ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/15. Week 15 Web Vulnerabilities and Hardening/ReadMe.md

 ### [Set-Up Commands](IMAGE/1.md)

 ### 2. Test the webpage by entering the IP address 8.8.8.8.
-Press Submit to see the results display on the web application.

 * Behind the scenes, when you select Submit, the IP you type in the field is injected into a command that is run against the Replicants webserver.
 The specific command that ran on the webserver is ping <IP> and 8.8.8.8 is the field value that is injected into that command.